Vol. 55

 16. John, D., G. Steven, N. Joshua, and D. Robert, Photonic Crystals: Molding the Flow of Light, 2nd Ed., Princeton University Press, 2008.

-17. Taflove, A. and S. C. Hagness, Computational Electrodynamics: The Finite Difference Time-domain Method, Artech House, Boston, 2005.
+17. Taflove, A. and S. C. Hagness, Computational Electrodynamics: The Finite Difference Time-domain Method, Artech House, 2005.

 18. El Mashade, M. B. and M. N. Abdel Aleem, "Analysis of ultra-short pulse propagation in nonlinear optical fiber," Progress In Electromagnetics Research B, Vol. 12, 219-241, 2009.